 The tools can be used to estimate specific landscape benefits for completed projects when actual measurements are not available, or they can be used in the design phase to compare projected benefits among various options.
 Many tools also allow the user to compare life-cycle costs for conventional and sustainable design features.
 Know of additional tools to calculate landscape performance benefits?
 Help build the database by sending your suggestions to firstname.lastname@example.org.
 This web-based tool estimates and compares greenhouse gas (GHG) and energy use reductions for different waste management practices in a baseline and an alternate scenario.

-Bike Score Methodology.
-Our Bike Score service measures whether a location is good for biking on a scale from 0 - 100 based on four equally weighted components: Bike lanes Hills Destinations and road connectivity Bike commuting mode share Like Walk Score and Transit Score, our goal with Bike Score is to provide an easy way to evaluate bikeability at a specific location.
+Why is Calgary on the map, but not Canada?
+Sound Behavior Index - Puget Sound Partnership.
+Valuing the Puget Sound Basin - Earth Economics.
+2013 State of the Sound - Puget Sound Partnership.
+The 2013 State of the Sound is the Puget Sound Partnership’s third report to the Legislature on progress toward the recovery of Puget Sound by 2020.
 The 2013 State of the Sound builds upon the information presented in the 2012 State of the Sound, which described this complex ecosystem as a patient in “serious condition.”
 Our objective for this year's report was to update that assessment, recognizing that with a short, 12-month period between the 2012 and 2013 reports, we can expect relatively little change in recovery trajectory and pace.
+The Partnership works closely with its many partners to coordinate the recovery and long-term protection of the ecosystem.
+This collaborative effort includes government agencies, tribes, business and private sector interest groups, non-governmental organizations, and citizens, who work together to plan, evaluate, and continually improve efforts to meet our collective vision of a healthy Puget Sound.

 Kirkland Green - City of Kirkland.
 Kirkland is known for its green spaces, parks and waterfront.
 The City is committed – through many “green" initiatives – to preserve, protect and sustain our natural resources.
 Through a variety of efforts, the City is also addressing sustainable development, green buildings and climate change.
 Kirkland recognizes the interdependency of our natural resource systems: Water: Our streams, lakes, wetlands, storm water runoff, groundwater and shorelines Land: The soils, vegetation, rocks, geology, and topography Air: Climate change, air quality, microclimates and macroclimate.

 It is a key tool in the Executive’s work to reform county government by focusing on customer service, partnerships and ways to bring down the cost of government.
 What comes next?
 In many ways, the work is just beginning.
+The Executive will be working with his staff and those of departments and agencies to begin implementing the plan and measuring our performance on the goals and objectives contained within.
+As is required in the legislation passed by Council, King County’s separately elected officials will meet at least twice annually to review progress and performance on the plan and set priorities.
+Background.
 Vision 2040 - Puget Sound Regional Council.
 Eco-cities in China - Going green.
 The Portland Plan.
 About the Portland Plan Developed in response to some of Portland’s most pressing challenges, including income disparities, high unemployment, a low high school graduation rate and environmental concerns, the Portland Plan presents a strategic path forward.

 This is not your typical plan.
 The Portland Plan requires us to work smarter, be more practical, partner across jurisdictions and be ready to have difficult conversations.
 This is how real progress will be made in Portland.
+So, how is this plan different?
+Advancing equity is the foundation of the plan.
+The Portland Plan is also practical, in that it does not assume new money.
+Several years in the making and reflecting more than 20,000 comments from residents all over the city, the Portland Plan comprises the following elements.
 Community Indicators - City of Redmond.
 One Planet Communities.
 EcoDistricts - Revitalizing cities from the neighborhood up.
 Puget Sound Partnership - Vital Signs.

 Puget Sound Partnership Dashboard of Vital Signs: Charting our Course and Measuring Our Progress Puget Sound, while one of the most vibrant and complex regions in the nation, is at the same time one of the most fragile ecosystems in the world.
 It is a place of beauty and wonder that we want to protect now and for generations to come.
 The Sound covers some 2,500 square miles, larger than the states of Delaware or Rhode Island, and is the drainage basin for more than 16,000 square miles.
 The Sound includes thousands of rivers and streams, rich forests, numerous plantlife, and numerous wildlife species including the iconic wild salmon and Orca whale.
 Our actions, past and present have taken their toll However, our region faces many severe challenges.